 Get the latest from TODAY

-The new year is officially upon us, and with it, of course, comes the onslaught of potions and miracles to “melt” belly fat, give abundant energy, enhance digestive health and make skin glow.
+The health industry is full of potions and miracles to “melt” belly fat, give abundant energy, enhance digestive health and make skin glow.
 The question is, which products really work, and perhaps more importantly, have actual science behind their claims?

 A new contender in the market is celery juice.
 It’s trending on social media sites, in health food stores and in coffee shop conversations as the latest cure to anything that ails you.
 But does it work?